-Ten Attorneys from Solomon Dwiggins Freer & Steadman, LTD Named Mountain State Super Lawyers
+Ten Attorneys from Solomon Dwiggins Freer & Steadman, LTD. Named Mountain State Super Lawyers

-Solomon Dwiggins Freer & Steadman, LTD, a Las Vegas-based boutique law firm dedicated to trust and estate law, announced today that an unprecedented total of 10 lawyers from the firm have been named to the 2017 list of Mountain States Super Lawyers, a renowned ranking of outstanding attorneys across the region.
+Solomon Dwiggins Freer & Steadman, LTD., a Las Vegas-based boutique law firm dedicated to trust and estate law, announced today that an unprecedented total of 10 lawyers from the firm have been named to the 2017 list of Mountain States Super Lawyers, a renowned ranking of outstanding attorneys across the region.
 Less than 5 percent of lawyers in the state of Nevada receive this distinction.

-Nevada Supreme Court Issues Advance Opinion in Favor of Solomon Dwiggins Freer & Steadman, LTD Client
+Nevada Supreme Court Issues Advance Opinion in Favor of Solomon Dwiggins Freer & Steadman, LTD. Client | February 8th, 2017

 Typically reticent on matters involving trusts and estates, the Nevada Supreme Court has issued its first reported opinion for 2017 in the trust and estate context.

-On behalf of Solomon Dwiggins Freer & Steadman, LTD, attorneys Mark A. Solomon prevailed upon the court on two issues last month, determined by the Nevada Supreme Court as matters of first impression.
+On behalf of Solomon Dwiggins Freer & Steadman, LTD., attorneys Mark A. Solomon prevailed upon the court on two issues last month, determined by the Nevada Supreme Court as matters of first impression.

-Demystifying REITs: A look at benefits, costs of conversions
+Demystifying REITs: A look at benefits, costs of conversions | June 1st, 2015